edison16a/SoulCrosshair/README.md

 6. To End Crosshair Terminate Python

 # Features
-1. 20 Pre-loaded Crosshairs
+1. 50 Pre-loaded Crosshairs Included Popular Ones From Pros
-2. Use any crosshair you want ranging from random photos to 10000+ Crosshairs in an online crosshair editor
+2. Use any crosshair you want ranging from random photos to 950000+ Possible Crosshairs in an online crosshair editor
 3. Scalable Crosshairs

 <img width="203" alt="Screenshot 2024-11-25 at 8 26 24 PM" src="https://github.com/user-attachments/assets/86073436-b04f-41f8-9f01-73e3d145e5a9">